Simeon V. Marcelo: Impeachment of President Estrada

-As fate would have it, the impeachment proceeding was not completed and there was no resolution of the charges against then President Estrada.
+The impeachment proceeding was not completed and there was no resolution of the charges against then President Estrada.
 During the 16 January 2001 session, a closed envelope that the pro-Estrada Senators (who composed the majority of the Senate) refused to open prompted the prosecution to walk out of the halls of the Senate.
-The walk-out triggered, within minutes that it was announced in the media, massive protest rallies nationwide.
+The walk-out triggered massive protest rallies known as the Second EDSA Revolution.

-The Trial of the Century
+Trial of Joseph Estrada

-On 9 February 2001, President Gloria Macapagal Arroyo hand-picked Sonny Marcelo to head the Office of the Solicitor General.
-Thereafter, due to his significant accomplishments as Solicitor General, he was appointed as Ombudsman in October 2002.
-At the age of 49, he became the youngest lawyer ever appointed to this illustrious and very powerful position.
-[Atty.
-Marcelo served as the Solicitor General of the Republic of the Philippines from 15 February 2001 to 16 October 2002: he was among the youngest ever appointed to such position.]
+On 9 February 2001, President Gloria Macapagal Arroyo appointed Marcelo to head the Office of the Solicitor General.
+He was appointed as Ombudsman in October 2002.
+At the age of 49, he became the youngest lawyer ever appointed to this position.

-Atty.
-Sonny Marcelo's stint in public service, though quite distinguished for his many outstanding achievements, will forever be remembered by the public for his role as the head of the prosecution panel in the very first criminal prosecution and conviction of a former president.
+Marcelo was the head of the prosecution panel in the very first criminal prosecution and conviction of a former president.
 In what is widely acclaimed as the “Trial of the Century”, then Solicitor General Marcelo, who was deputized in April 2001 by then Ombudsman Aniano Desierto as one of the principal prosecutors, initially acted as the “de facto” head of the legal panel that was in charge of prosecuting former President Joseph Estrada for plunder at the Sandiganbayan.
 He later became the official head of the legal panel when he was appointed Ombudsman in October 2002.

-As head of the prosecution team, Sonny Marcelo did not only play the role of “General” but also, in certain instances, acted as a field “commando”.
-Thus, apart from devising the prosecution's strategy and trial tactics, doing the final review of the pleadings and studying the proposed testimonies of the witnesses, he also personally presented three “star” witnesses, namely: Gov. Luis “Chavit” Singson, Clarissa Ocampo and Manuel Curato, of the prosecution.
+As head of the prosecution team, Marcelo presented three "star" witnesses, namely: Gov. Luis “Chavit” Singson, Clarissa Ocampo and Manuel Curato, of the prosecution.

-Amidst threats to his person and family, the lack of financial resources and legal personnel and despite a phalanx of expensive lawyers hired by former President Estrada, Sonny Marcelo, with only a handful of dedicated public and private lawyers to assist him, persevered until the completion of the criminal proceedings against the former.